syaifulhuseinnn/SuperCashier/README.md

         """
         Processes the checkout by calculating the total price, applying discounts, and inserting the transaction into the database.

         Returns:
-        bool: False if item is empty
+            bool: False if item is empty.
         """
 	```
 	- `check_discount`